paradox-glitch/paradox-glitch/README.md

 - 🌱 I’m currently learning unity networking
 - 💬 Ask me about anything
 - 📫 How to reach me: dev@paradox-glitch.co.uk
-- 😄 Pronouns: He, Him, His
+- 😄 Pronouns: They, Them, Their
 - ⚡ Fun fact: I have no idea what im doing half the time, just hope it works, and it will.